An Amateur Orphan: Plot

 The review in Motography describes the plot:

-Marcia Schuyler (Gladys Leslie) is a "poor little rich girl" who has everything but the companionship of other children.
+Marcia Schuyler is a "poor little rich girl" who has everything but the companionship of other children.
 When her mother and father leave for Japan, Marcia begs her governess to allow her to exchange places with the latter's niece and to go to an orphan asylum instead of the finishing school selected by her parents.
 The governess, solicitous for her niece's welfare, agrees, and Marcia becomes an "amateur orphan".

 After having a "lovely time" at the orphanage Marcia is adopted by a farmer's family.
 Into an atmosphere of gloom and misunderstanding Marcia brings her sunshiny spirit and straightens out many tangles.
 Then her parents return home unexpectedly and discover what has happened.
 Through an accident the record of Marcia's adoption is destroyed and her father offers a large reward for her discovery.
 Marcia's friend, Dave, the son of the family, thus wins a sufficient sum for an education.

 Years later Dave has become a young business man.
 He loves Marcia and asks her to marry him.
 She promises to do so only if he will give up a city career and return to the farm so that at last she may have the sort of life she wishes.